matryer/moq/README.md

 By [Mat Ryer](https://twitter.com/matryer) and [David Hernandez](https://github.com/dahernan), with ideas lovingly stolen from [Ernesto Jimenez](https://github.com/ernesto-jimenez).

-### What is moq?
+### What is Moq?

 Moq is a tool that generates a struct from any interface.
 The struct can be used in test code as a mock of the interface.

 ### Installing

-To start using moq, just run go get:
+To start using Moq, just run go get:
 ```
 $ go get github.com/matryer/moq
 ```